 These microbes feed on any kind of organic matter and then turn it into important nutrients such as nitrogen, carbon, oxygen, hydrogen, phosphorus, potassium, and almost all of the other elements on the periodic table.

-the best fertilizer for soil
+the best fertilizer to improve your soil

 The best fertilizer for your soil can be found right in your yard.
 Collect leaves, twigs, logs, grass cuttings, branches, food scraps -anything natural, and toss it into your planters.
 The microbes will eat it and it’ll serve as a hiding spot and shelter for other insects in the yard.
 Insects are another really important aspect of gardening.
 Insects will protect your garden and like the microbes, they leave behind nutrient-rich waste that the plants need to be healthy.